-Researchers at UCL University in England developed a new model which will allow scientists to detect life on planets outside of our Solar System with the highest accuracy achieved so far.
+Researchers at UCL University in England developed a new model that will allow scientists to detect life on other planets outside of our Solar System with the highest accuracy achieved so far.

 The model is based on the detection of methane, the simplest organic molecule whose presence in the environment may be a sign of the possible existence of life.